-Kate Neff is a third-year Mustang and teaches 7th grade science and 8th grade creative foods.
+Kate Neff teaches 7th grade science and 8th grade Environmental Leadership.
 She is a Fort Collins native with a M.Ed. from Colorado State University.
-Prior to Kinard, Kate student taught at Blevins Middle School, volunteered with Little Shop of Physics, and worked in CSU’s TILT/Physics Department teaching a supplementary section of undergraduate physics.
-Kate studied as an undergraduate at Franklin University Switzerland in Lugano, Switzerland (Parli italiano ou parle français?
+Prior to Kinard, Kate student taught at Blevins Middle School, volunteered with the Little Shop of Physics, and worked in CSU’s TILT/Physics Department teaching a supplementary section of undergraduate physics.
+Kate received her undergraduate degree from Franklin University Switzerland in Lugano, Switzerland (Parli italiano ou parle français?
 Talar þú íslenku?
 Come say hi!).
 She has a B.A. in Environmental Studies with a double minor in Political Science and French.
 She loves being part of the Kinard community!

 Having best learned with her hands in the dirt, eyes to the sky, and pushing through the struggle of new endeavors, Kate values an education that is creative, question-driven, and allows students the space to safely explore new topics and skills.